Check-In Times: Tent Site - 12 pm RV Site - 12 pm Deluxe Cabin - 4 pm Check-Out Time: 11 am for all site types

 Come jump with us!

-Our store hours during the off season is 9am to 5pm.
-From Memorial Day until Labor Day the store hours are 9am to 8PM on weekends and 9am to 5pm Sunday thru Thursday.
+Our store hours during the off season are 9am to 5pm.
+From Memorial Day until Labor Day, the store hours are 9am to 8pm on weekends and 9am to 5pm Sunday thru Thursday.
 Pool hours are 10am-8pm during off season and 10am-10pm Memorial Day thru Labor Day.
-The pool opens from 2pm -8pm on Sunday.
+The pool opens from Noon -8pm on Sunday.
 All visitors must buy armbands and receive parking passes from the office before entering the campground.
 All visitors must park in overflow and not at a site or in the road.
 Quiet time is 11pm for campground guest and midnight for Ballroom.

 Fireworks are not allowed at Lake Conroe KOA.
 There are fireworks allowed in certain areas of the public park around Lake Conroe.